mccollam/ecobee_influxdb/README.md

  and follow the instructions to generate an API key, authorize the app with a PIN, and finally get a "refresh code"  The refresh code needs to be written to file ~/.ecobee_refresh_token on the first line

- you also need to enter your API key in the variables below
+ you also need to enter your API key `config.py`